Mews Glossary for Open API users

 A Connection Token is a unique security token for a given [Connection](#Connection) that a [Channel Manager](#ChannelManager) or other client application makes to the Mews side of the Channel Manager API.
 You need this in order to access a [Property](#Property)'s data through the API.
 A single client application can make one or more [Connections](#Connection), with each one having a unique Connection Token.

-As an integration partner, you are sent the Connection Token by Mews when authorized by the Property, alternatively the Property can obtain the Connection Token through Mews Operations, see for example the Channel manager onboarding guidearrow-up-right and How to switch from one channel manager to anotherarrow-up-right.
+As an integration partner, you are sent the Connection Token by Mews when authorized by the [Property](#Property), alternatively the [Property](#Property) can obtain the Connection Token through Mews Operations, see for example the [Channel manager onboarding guide](https://help.mews.com/s/article/channel-manager-onboarding-guide?language=en_US) and [How to switch from one channel manager to another](https://help.mews.com/s/article/how-to-switch-from-one-channel-manager-to-another?language=en_US).

 You only use the Connection Token when working with the Mews Channel Manager API, the [Access Token](#AccessToken) serves a similar function when working with the Connector API.